travetto/travetto/docs/design/SQL_MODEL.md

 3. Insert the new object

 For partial updates we, will now need to deal with the intricacies of the nested schema.
 For each change we will need to:
+### Non-Optimized
+1. Start a transaction
+2. Fetch the object
+3. Delete the object
+4. Merge the partial data with the object
+5. Insert the new object (with original id)

+### More optimization
 1. Start a transaction
 2. Start at the sub-root of the change, as provided by the update query
 3. Delete everything under that sub-root